-Carolyn T. Martin is an associate professor in the School of Nursing at California State University, Stanislaus.
+Carolyn T. Martin is an professor in the School of Nursing at California State University, Stanislaus.
 She teaches graduate seminar and practicum as well as undergraduate mental health theory and clinical courses.
-Dr. Martin joined CSU Stanislaus in 2006 and has directed the graduate nursing program in education, nursing administration, and gerontological nursing since 2008.
+Dr. Martin joined Stanislaus State in 2006 and has directed the graduate nursing program in education, nursing administration, and gerontological nursing since 2008.
 She served as the chair for Graduate Council and is the PI for the Wellness WORKs! grant.
 She has a Ph.D. degree from University of California, San Francisco in Physiological Nursing and received her Family Nursing Practitioner license after attending CSU Sonoma.

 - 2006 PhD, Physiological Nursing